 - Product variations with different prices

-WPStageCoach is a paid plugin which allows you to quickly duplicate your WordPress website in order to make changes and updates without affecting your live site.
+WPStageCoach is a paid plugin that allows you to quickly duplicate your WordPress website in order to make changes and updates without affecting your live site.
 I find this plugin invaluable when it comes to making updates smoothly on live websites.
 It also has an import feature to quickly and safely migrate the changes to the live site.
 Although this plugin still has some kinks and doesn’t work with all servers or websites, it has still made my life less stressful.
-Although it is still preferable to have a staging solution which is provided by the web server as it is more likely to be compatible, I find this plugin useful for sites on basic hosting plans that don’t come with a staging feature.
+Although it is still preferable to have a staging solution that is provided by the web server as it is more likely to be compatible, I find this plugin useful for sites on basic hosting plans that don’t come with a staging feature.

 When Contact Form 7 falls short, I’ve found Gravity Forms can usually do the job, especially for complex registration forms involving online payments.
 With a starting price of $59 US per year, Gravity Forms offers a drag and drop builder, conditional fields, and saves form submissions in the admin area.
-Their Pro plugin at $159 US per year includes Paypal Payments and connections to project management and accounting tools such as Freshbooks, Trello, Slack, Highrise and more.
+Their Pro plugin at $159 US per year includes Paypal Payments and connections to project management and accounting tools such as Freshbooks, Trello, Slack, Highrise, and more.
 Stripe payments is available with their Elite bundle at $259 US annually.

-I love The Events Calendar for its simplicity and easy set up.
+I love The Events Calendar for its simplicity and easy setup.
 The calendar styles are minimal and match most website themes without needing custom styling.
 It’s also a responsive calendar.
 For clients who don’t have events often enough to need a calendar view, there is a list view, and website visitors can change views using tabs.

 While I highly recommend managed WordPress hosting which includes scheduled offsite backups, for websites on basic shared hosting I recommend installing Updraft Plus Backups and scheduling it to make automatic backups.